PollyHannah/Phylogenomic-study/README.md

 script_TBC_orthofinder.sh
 ```
 ### Identify core genes
 We now use R (version 4.0.5) to identify a set of core genes using the Orthofinder output.
-First we analyse using the script `orthogroup_analysis.R.
-Then, we filter out set of core genes using he script `filter_orthogroups.R`.
-We do this three times, to identify a set of core genes at each of the three taxonomic levels we ran Orthofinder in the earlier step.
-Below steps you through the process for
+First we analyse using the script `orthogroup_analysis.R`.
+Then, we filter out set of core genes using the script `filter_orthogroups.R`.

 #### 1. Analyse
 First we analyse the Orthofinder output to help us make a decision about which genes we consider to be 'core genes'.
 To do this, move the files `taxonomy.csv`and `Orthogroups.tsv` (an output file from Orthofinder), and scripts `orthogroup_analysis.R` and `filter_orthogroups.R` into a directory.